afisher3578/permaweb-journal/.github/ISSUE_TEMPLATE/bug_report.md

 You can help speed up fixing the problem by either

 1. providing a simple reproduction
-2. linking to your Quartz repository where the problem can be observed
+2. linking to your Permaweb Journal repository where the problem can be observed

 **Desktop (please complete the following information):**

-- Quartz Version: [e.g. v4.1.2]
 - `node` Version: [e.g. v18.16]
 - `npm` version: [e.g. v10.1.0]
 - OS: [e.g. iOS]